localstack/docs/content/en/getting-started/installation.md

   Use Helm to create a LocalStack deployment in a Kubernetes cluster.

 LocalStack runs inside a Docker container, and the above options are different ways to start and manage the LocalStack Docker container.

+The LocalStack emulator is available on Docker Hub in two editions: the Community Edition (`localstack/localstack`) and the Pro Edition (`localstack/localstack-pro`).

 For a comprehensive overview of the LocalStack images, check out our [Docker images documentation]({{< ref "docker-images" >}}).

 ### LocalStack Desktop